 Healthy exercise, or movement as I like to call it, looks different for everyone - kinda like healthy eating!
-For example, a disabled person might not have as many opportunities for movement as someone who is non-disabled, but that doesn't mean they can't enjoy healthy movement.
+For example, someone with a disability might not have the same kinds of activities accessible to them, but that doesn't mean they can't enjoy healthy movement in other ways that are.
 Independent of access to exercise, individual tolerance and enjoyment of physical activity vary.
 I have a few friends who are just constantly moving and finding joy in that movement.
 I think of my friend Anne for example, whose just a really active person, running marathons, kayaking, hiking on the weekends, doing power yoga, etc. It's fun for her, but her level of activity would burn me out!
 And she's able to take a break from it without stressing, like she did after her recent c-section.

 Most of all, healthy movement is enjoyable.
 It increases your quality of life rather than detracting from it.
 It's something you do for pleasure, not punishment.
 Healthy movement is done out of love and respect for your body, not hate.